SimranKumari93/amazon-ai-dashboard/README.md

 ## Here is the notion
 link: https://www.notion.so/chatbot-lab-228cccd15a1a800a857df5346d4fe3d3
-In this template, I have added all the bugs that I got during this project and how I resolved them.
-Each and every step is written, also what the dependencies, resources, and APIs.
+In this template, I have listed all the bugs I encountered during this project and how I resolved them.
+Each step is written, including the dependencies, resources, and APIs.

 Install all with: